Sheddycole/Sheddycole/README.md

 - 👋 Hi, I’m @Sheddycole
-- 👀 I’m interested in Python and javascript
+- 👀 I’m interested in Python and Frontend
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, HTML, CSS, and Javasript
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking to collaborate on all frontend languages
 - 📫 How to reach me by email @sheddyrhae@gmail.com

 <!---